 - Unroll the pie crust onto a baking sheet fitted with parchment paper or a silicone baking mat.
 Brush the egg white over most of the pie crust, leaving about a 1 1/2 inch perimeter bare.
 Let the crust rest for a minute for the egg white to slightly dry.

 - Spread the ricotta cheese all over the area covered with the egg white.
 Use a zester to finely grate a little bit of parmesan cheese as a slight garnish over all the ricotta cheese.
-Add a small pinch of salt and freshly ground pepper over the cheese.
+Add a small pinch of salt and freshly ground pepper, as well as the pinch of nutmeg, over the cheese.

 - Distribute the mushroom-onion mixture all over the ricotta cheese, then top that with the shredded gruyere.
 Add the thyme leaves all over the top.